Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-workouts.md

 ## Medicine ball throws

 The best tennis players maintain their core upper body strength to ensure they can outlast their opponent and keep up with the physical demands of what can sometimes be a four or five-hour match.
-This workout is designed to help you with those elements of the game.
+This training workout is designed to help you with those elements of the game.

 ### How to throw